 A study done in 2003 showed that 30% of North American women completely removed their pubic hair, 60% trimmed it, and 10% left it natural.
-Since then, however, many celebrities are actively speaking about their preference for the ungroomed, and even bikini-line trims are going the way of the dodo.
+Since then, however, many celebrities are actively speaking about their preference for the ungroomed, and even traveling yogis are sending bikini-line trims the way of the dodo.

 The United Kingdom (and Europe)

 A recent Daily Mail survey found that 51% of British women leave their pubic areas untouched, and 46% of men interviewed said they preferred it that way.
 Nice to know, lads!
 Nonetheless, you don’t see a lot of hairy ladies in the public eye in the UK, which may have more to do with their general decorousness and lack of predilection for discussing bodily functions in public than any real pubic preferences.